1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

 ### 3.2.2 RVx Controllers
 The following subchapters are about the RVA, RVP and RVS (current one)  controller types.
-These seem to be used within oil fired heating systems, heat pumps and different 'standalone' systmes (like solar or zone controllers).
+These seem to be used within oil fired heating systems, heat pumps and different 'standalone' systems (like solar or zone controllers).

 ---